Trick play, FG lift No. 21 Navy over Kansas State 20-17 - WHIZ News

 “Sometimes you just go with your gut,” Navy coach Ken Niumatalolo said.
 “You have all this analytics stuff and all these sheets, but sometimes you’ve got to go with your gut and roll with it.”

-Perry, who rushed for 213 yards, spiked the ball with 5 seconds left to set up Nichols’ field goal.
-Nichols had missed a 38-yarder earlier in the fourth quarter.

-The victory enabled Navy (11-2) to tie a program record for wins and ensured the Midshipmen will finish a season in the AP Top 25 for just the third time in the last 56 years.
-Navy finished 18th in 2015 — when it also won 11 games — and was 24th in 2004.

-Navy went 3-10 last year and matched the second-biggest season-to-season improvement in win-loss record of any team in Football Bowl Subdivision history.
-Hawaii owns the record by going 9-4 in 1999 after finishing 0-12 in 1998.
+After going 3-10 last year, Navy matched the second-biggest season-to-season improvement in win-loss record of any team in Football Bowl Subdivision history.
+Hawaii went 9-4 in 1999 after finishing 0-12 in 1998.

+Navy tied a program record for wins.
+The Mids also went 11-2 in 2015.

-“Everything that happened this year isn’t surprising to me because they did the work, they paid the price,” Niumatalolo said.
-“They did everything that was asked of them.”
+“Everything that’s happened this year is not surprising to me because they did the work, they paid the price,” Niumatalolo said.
+“They did everything that was asked of them.
+I couldn’t be more happy for a group of young men.”

-The Mids made that dramatic turnaround thanks largely to Perry, who capped a brilliant senior season with 28 carries and a touchdown pass.

-Perry ran for 2,017 yards this season to set a Football Bowl Subdivision record for yards rushing by quarterback.
-The record had been owned by Jordan Lynch, who ran for 1,920 yards for Northern Illinois in 2013.

-Navy dominated much of the game but wasted a couple of opportunities to put it away.
-The Mids led 17-10 late in the third quarter when a holding penalty on Billy Honaker wiped out a 31-yard run by Perry that would have given them first-and-goal at the 2.
+Navy outgained Kansas State 421-170 but wasted a couple of opportunities to put the game away.
+The Mids led 17-10 late in the third quarter when a holding penalty wiped out a 31-yard run by Perry that would have given them first-and-goal at the 2.
 Navy ended up punting.

-Nichols then sent a 38-yard field goal attempt wide left with 8:26 left in the game.
-At that point, Navy was outgaining Kansas State 351-83 but only led 17-10.
+Nichols then sent his 38-yard field goal attempt wide left with 8:26 left in the game.

 Kansas State finally got its offense going at that point, as Skylar Thompson connected with Wykeen Gill on a 15-yard completion and a 42-yard pass on back-to-back plays.
 Those long gains set up Thompson’s 1-yard sneak that tied the game with 5:14 left.